NanoBeacon/config-files/README.md

 made by Analog devices.
 This directory contains configuration files to configure the IN100 to interface with the ADXL367 sensor.

+See this directory here: https://github.com/NanoBeacon/config-files/tree/main/Analog%20Devices%20-%20ADXL367%20Digital%20Output%20MEMS%20Accelerometer

 ### Bosch - BMA400 Accelerometer

 The BMA400 is a 12-bit triaxal acceleration sensor with position and motion triggered interrupt features.
 This configuration file configures the IN100 to communicate with the BMA400.

+See this directory here: https://github.com/NanoBeacon/config-files/tree/main/Bosch%20-%20BMA400%20%20Accelerometer

+### Bosch - BME280 Pressure, Temperature, and Humidity Sensor

+The BME280 is a digital sensor with ability to sense pressure, temperature, and humidity.
+It reports high performance in all applications needing pressure and humidity sensing with high resolution and accurate recordings over a wide range of operating temperatures.
+This directory includes instructions on how to configure this sensor to work with the IN100.

+See this directory here: https://github.com/NanoBeacon/config-files/tree/main/Bosch-%20BME280%20Pressure%2C%20Temperature%2C%20and%20Humidity%20Sensor

 ### Sensirion - SGP40 Indoor Air Quality Sensor

 The SGP40 is a digital gas sensor designed for easy integration into air purifiers or demand controlled ventilation systems made by Adafruit.
 This directory contains configuration files to use the SGP40 with the IN100.

+See this directory here: https://github.com/NanoBeacon/config-files/tree/main/Sensirion%20-%20SGP40%20Indoor%20Air%20Quality%20Sensor

 ### Sensirion - SHT4X Humidity and Temperature Sensor